gwdetchar/gwdetchar/docs/html/index.rst

 Almost all the command-line tools bundled with GWDetChar are designed to produce nicely-formatted HTML output with custom CSS style formatting based on Twitter Bootstrap.
 The output pages are constructed programatically using `~MarkupPy` and a collection of custom python tools.

-The :mod:`gwdetchar.io.html` module provides the following helper functions:
+The :mod:`gwdetchar.io.html` module provides the following classes and functions:

 .. autosummary::